Atharvagarud137/Credit-Card-Fraud-Detection/README.md

 Probably you feel very lucky if you are a fraud.
 About every 12 cents per $100 were stolen in the US during the same year.
 Our friend Michele might have a serious problem to solve here.

-In this part of the series, we will train an Autoencoder Neural Network (implemented in Keras) in unsupervised (or semi-supervised) fashion for Anomaly Detection in credit card transaction data.
+In this project, we will train an Autoencoder Neural Network (implemented in Keras) in unsupervised (or semi-supervised) fashion for Anomaly Detection in credit card transaction data.
 The trained model will be evaluated on pre-labeled and anonymized dataset.